Posts tagged as:

 When you’ve got something already making money, it might pay to wait longer than we’ve all traditionally thought.
 How much longer?
 Probably twice as long as you think.

-But ultimately it depends upon how much you’re making, how much you already know about your market, and how big a bridge you’d jump off if you accidentally killed the winning ad :-)
+But ultimately it depends upon how much you’re making, how much you already know about your market, and how big a bridge you’d jump off if you accidentally killed the winning ad 🙂

 Now, with my statistical background, rules of thumb have always bothered me in the first place.
 I’d rather see the appropriate statistical test applied, but I DO understand the practical need to move at the speed of business and use heurisitics and shortcuts.

-But I was incredibly surprised to hear Trevor say ONE HUNDRED in contrast to the 30 we’re all used to hearing.
+But I was incredibly surprised to hear Trevor say ONE HUNDRED in contrast to the 30 to 40 we’re all used to hearing.
 So I asked whether this was based upon their observations across all their advertisers … I got a bit of a disclaimer, and then an answer I took for yes.

 First of all, Google knows.

-They must SEE something we don’t.
+Google must SEE something we don’t.
 And I’m guessing what that is … what it MUST be, is that there is MUCH MORE NOISE on the internet than there is in traditional direct marketing environments.

 This explains why so many clients report confusion after having declared a winner … then later find their profits haven’t really risen correspondingly.